trailblazr/rssfeed-2-html/README.md

 ## Example

-Type `python app.py -f https://www.hackerspace-bremen.de/feed -o space.html -c YES`
+Type `python app.py -f https://www.hackerspace-bremen.de/feed -o space.html -r NO`
 you will get an output file `space.html` which contains all the rss feed entries put into this file as a static website without any CSS / style infos.

 ## Installation (Server)